 And that’s when I learned what a punch in the gut felt like.

 I don’t remember crying.
 I do remember the two mile drive from South Ward Elementary School in Corbin to Granny’s house on Mitchell Hill taking forever.
 Like we were driving through mud.
-I remember being confused that we didn’t go home – our house was at the foot of the hill – but Carolyn said everyone had agreed to meet at Granny’s.
+I remember being confused that we didn’t go home – our house was at the foot of the hill – but Carolyn said everyone had agreed to viagra 10mg meet at Granny’s.

 Just like people.

 But I can’t forget how hard the rain poured the day of your funeral and next day shipping tramadol standing outside at the cemetery in the deluge – everyone wondering if they’d be able to get back off the hill in all the mud.
 I’ve hated that cemetery since.
 Not that I cared for it before, but this just fueled my fire.
-I haven’t been able to stand Taps or twenty-one gun salutes since; they tear me all to how to order viagra hell.
+I haven’t been able to stand Taps or twenty-one gun salutes since; they tear me all to hell.

 And I can’t forget Sandhi standing at your casket crying and screaming because you didn’t look like you.
 Whomever had done your make-up had gotten your coloring all wrong and hadn’t done your hair right.
 She was standing there trying her best to fix your hair.
 And she refused to budge until you were fixed properly.